infiniteCrank/mathbot/corpus/feedback.md

 ## Q: functions
  A: Functions in Go are blocks of code designed to perform specific tasks.
 They are a fundamental part of Go programming, promoting code reusability, readability, and modularity

+## Q: how do i define a slice in go
+ A: A slice in Go is a dynamically-sized, flexible view into the elements of an array.
+Slices are declared similarly to arrays, but without specifying the size.
+Here's how to define a slice in Go: Using a slice literal